Flagship Airlines: Accident

-On 13 December 1994, Flagship Airlines Flight 3379, operating for American Eagle, entered an aerodynamic stall and crashed into a wooded area during a missed approach to Raleigh–Durham International Airport in North Carolina.
+On 13 December 1994, Flagship Airlines Flight 3379, operating for American Eagle, entered an aerodynamic stall when the flight's captain failed to follow any of the procedures for a single-engine go-around while aborting an approach to Raleigh–Durham International Airport in North Carolina, crashing into a wooded area.
 The two pilots and 13 of the 18 passengers were killed.